-To be Held on May 23, 2012
+To be Held on May 16, 2012

-The Annual Meeting of Shareholders of United Community Banks, Inc. will be held on May 23, 2012 at 2:00 p.m. at The Ridges Resort, 3499 Highway 76 West, Young Harris, Georgia:
+The Annual Meeting of Shareholders of United Community Banks, Inc. will be held on May 16, 2012 at 2:00 p.m. at The Ridges Resort, 3499 Highway 76 West, Young Harris, Georgia:

 - 1. To elect ten directors to constitute the Board of Directors to serve until the next annual meeting and until their successors are elected and qualified. - 2.
-To approve amendments to United's Amended and Restated 2000 Key Employee Stock Option Plan to, among other things, increase the number of shares available for grant under the plan and make directors of United eligible to participate in the plan. - 3.
+To approve amendments to United's Amended and Restated 2000 Key Employee Stock Option Plan to increase the number of shares available for grant under the plan. - 3.
 To approve an advisory "say on pay" resolution supporting the compensation plan for executive officers. - 4.
 To ratify the appointment of Porter Keadle Moore, LLC as independent registered public accountant for 2012. - 5.
 To consider and act upon other matters that may properly come before the meeting or any adjournment thereof.

-Only shareholders of record at the close of business on March 30, 2012 will be entitled to notice of, and to vote at, the meeting.
+Only shareholders of record at the close of business on March 19, 2012 will be entitled to notice of, and to vote at, the meeting.
 A proxy statement and a proxy solicited by the Board of Directors are enclosed.